mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

     https://storage.googleapis.com/medperf-storage/chestxray_tutorial/demo_data.tar.gz
     ```

-> The names you used for the three containers that you have registered in the previous steps.
+- The names you used for the three containers that you have registered in the previous steps.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/bmk_register.mp4" width="800px" controls></video>

 ## 2. Model Owner: Register a model

-- Use the email `testmo@example.com` to login as the Model Owner.
+- Logout, then use the email `testmo@example.com` to login as the model owner.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/login_model_owner.mp4" width="800px" controls></video>

 The implementation of the model container that will we will be registering in this section can be found in the following folder: `medperf_tutorial/model_mobilenetv2`.

 ### Register your model

+Navigate to the `Containers` tab at the top, and click on the `Register a new container` button.

 In this tutorial, for the model owner's container, the registration should include: